-At September 30, 2018 and 2017, all of the Plan's investments in financial assets at FVTPL were valued using Level 1 inputs and the investments in available for sale financial assets were valued using Level 2 inputs.
+At September 30, 2018 and 2017, all of the Plan's investments in financial assets at FVTPL were valued using Level 1 inputs and the investments in available for sale financial assets and held-to-maturity were valued using Level 2 inputs.

 Investments whose values are based on quoted market prices in active markets, and are therefore classified within Level 1 include active exchange traded funds.
 The Plan does not adjust the quoted price for these instruments.
-There were no such investments as at September 30, 2018 and 2017.

 Financial instruments that trade in markets that are not considered to be active but are valued based on quoted market prices, dealer quotations or alternative pricing source supported by observable inputs are classified within Level 2.
-These include investment-grade government and provincial bonds.
-The fair value these bonds are the present value of the stream of cash flows it is expected to generate.
-Hence, the value of a bond is obtained by discounting the bond's expected cash flows to the present using a discount rate.
+These include investment-grade government bonds, provincial bonds and certificates of deposits.
+The fair value these instruments are the present value of the stream of cash flows it is expected to generate.
+Hence, the value of these instruments is obtained by discounting the expected cash flows to the present using a discount rate.
 This discount rate is determined by reference to similar instruments.